Alexander Butterfield: Installing the taping system

 Butterfield also oversaw installation of the taping system which Nixon ordered for the White House.
 On February 10, 1971, Haldeman's assistant, Lawrence Higby, told Butterfield that Nixon wanted a voice-activated audio taping system installed in the Oval Office and on White House telephones.
 The goal, Nixon said, was to create a more accurate record of events.

 Butterfield worked with the Secret Service to install five hidden microphones in Nixon's desk in the Oval Office, two in lamps on the mantel over the fireplace, two in the cabinet room, and on all telephone lines in the Lincoln Sitting Room and Oval Office.
-According to Butterfield, the system was highly secret, its existence known only to Nixon, Haldeman, Higby, and the three or four Secret Service technical staffers who installed it.
+According to Butterfield, the system was highly secretive, its existence known only to Nixon, Haldeman, Higby, and the three or four Secret Service technical staffers who installed it.
 (Note: Woodward and Bernstein note that the existence of the taping system was also known to White House Press Secretary Ron Ziegler and to Stephen B. Bull, Special Assistant to the President and Appointments Secretary and Butterfield's successor.)
 In April 1971, Nixon ordered the taping system to be installed in his private office in the Executive Office Building.